ppy/osu-wiki/news/2023/2023-10-08-osu-mania-world-cup-2023.md

 One of the most important parts of competition is the performance of its participants.
 We had quite the amount of nerve wracking matches this year.
 Nerves so tense you could play violin with them!

-We'd like to make a special spot for the following matches, so they will hopefully be forever remembered.
+We'd like to reserve a special spot for the following matches, so they will hopefully be forever remembered.

 ### Round of 16

 - **::{ flag=VN }:: Vietnam Vs. ::{ flag=TH }:: Thailand:** With these teams facing off, having seeded 8th and 9th in the qualifiers respectively, Vietnam vs Thailand was the most anticipated match of the Round of 16.
 After numerous break points and close calls on both ends, it came to a tiebreaker on [of Ambrosia](https://osu.ppy.sh/beatmapsets/1900478#mania/3917445), a smörgåsbord of rhythmically complex and technical patterns for 6 minutes.
 The scoreline was absurdly close during the entire map, but Thailand pulled through and secured their win, with [--Pavin--](https://osu.ppy.sh/users/12046267) getting a Full Combo.
-- **::{ flag=CL }:: Chile Vs. ::{ flag=CN }:: China:** This round also featured an absurd 999.8k score from [myucchii](https://osu.ppy.sh/users/10072733), on [Lift-off!](https://osu.ppy.sh/beatmapsets/2034984#mania/4242761) 1.05x in Chile vs. China.
+- **::{ flag=CL }:: Chile Vs. ::{ flag=CN }:: China:** This round also featured an absurd 999.8k score from [myucchii](https://osu.ppy.sh/users/10072733), on [Lift-off!](https://osu.ppy.sh/beatmapsets/2034984#mania/4242761) 1.05x.
 With only 7 300s and no other bad judgments being hit, the accuracy rounded up to 100.00% on Score v2, a feat that has never been seen in MWC at any point in history.
 This is probably the only map in the tournament where an achievement like this is even close to viable, with it having been the easiest chordjack map in all the pools; but such a score is impressive nonetheless.

 ### Quarter-Finals

 - **::{ flag=PH }:: Philippines Vs. ::{ flag=BR }:: Brazil:** Two powerhouses of the osu!mania scene, Philippines and Brazil, first clashed with each other in the Quarterfinals Winner’s Bracket, bringing top-notch performances and high tension among the audience and players, where points were determined by singular slip-ups.
 At the end of an intense back-and-forth, Brazil emerged as the more consistent team, dethroning Philippines with a score of 6 - 3.
-- **::{ flag=KR }:: South Korea Vs. ::{ flag=TH }:: Thailand:** With a final score of 6-4, Korea narrowly avoided a tiebreaker scenario against Thailand by a mere 72 points on [Baka Mitai](https://osu.ppy.sh/beatmapsets/2051835#mania/4284906).
+- **::{ flag=KR }:: South Korea Vs. ::{ flag=TH }:: Thailand:** With a final score of 6 - 4, Korea narrowly avoided a tiebreaker scenario against Thailand by a mere 72 points on [Baka Mitai](https://osu.ppy.sh/beatmapsets/2051835#mania/4284906).
 The cracks truly began to show during this match, where the team that obtained the highest seed in qualifiers began to show glaring vulnerabilities, which were eventually taken advantage of in the Finals and Grand Finals matches by the United States.

 ### Semi-Finals